 CD 12: The CD that this photo promotes collates 33 songs that we recorded on our Canadian sessions before we started recording in England.

-Security Camera and Monitored Alarm System: 24-Hour Surveillance devices hover above and on every doorway.
+Security Camera and Monitored Alarm System: 24-Hour Surveillance devices -- monitored alarms and cameras -- hover above and on every doorway.

 THE MAIN PHOTO

 Bill's Wardrobe: The black T-shirt with the Chinese Yin-Yang symbol we bought in Disneyworld's Epcot Centre during one of our travels.
 The jacket is a black Chinese tunic bought in a Chinatown somewhere.
 The shoes are zippered, cuban heel "Beatle boots" from our Viet Nam adventure.
 A shoemaker in Hoi-An measured my feet, took my design specs and crafted the boots overnight from water buffalo hide.